Tygs/0bin/README.md

 0bin
 ====

-Have try here: <a href="0bin.net">0bin.net</a>
+Have try here: <a href="http://0bin.net">0bin.net</a>

 0bin is client side encrypted pastebin that can run without a database.

 It allows anybody to host a pastebin while welcoming any type of content to be pasted in it.
-The idea is that one can (probably...) not be legally entitled to moderate the pastebin content (http://www.zdnet.com/blog/security/pastebin-to-hunt-for-hacker-pastes-anonymous-cries-censorship/11336) as one has no way to decrypt it.
+The idea is that one can (probably...) not be legally entitled to <a href="http://www.zdnet.com/blog/security/pastebin-to-hunt-for-hacker-pastes-anonymous-cries-censorship/11336">moderate the pastebin content</a> as he/she has no way to decrypt it.

-It's an Python implementation of the zerobin project (https://github.com/sebsauvage/ZeroBin/).
+It's an Python implementation of the <a href="https://github.com/sebsauvage/ZeroBin/">zerobin project</a>.

 How it works
 =============